NSW Combined High Schools Sports Association Handbook

 In the event that the championship is interrupted by wet weather or other circumstance:

-(ii) Where positions within a pool are undecided, they will be determined by:
+(ii) Where positions within the pool are undecided, they will be determined by:

 The results of matches against team(s) played in common.

-(v) If the championship is not completed, the pools will remain the same as the previous year.
+(iii) If the championship is not completed, the pools will remain the same as the previous year

-(vii) In exceptional circumstances, the format may be altered at the discretion of the championship manager after consultation with the team managers and the CHS Tennis convener.
+(iv) In exceptional circumstances, the format may be altered at the discretion of the championship manager after consultation with the team managers and the state convener.

 (i) Prior to commencement of the championship, where possible a tournament referee will be appointed to adjudicate on the "Rules of Tennis".

-(ii) If a dispute occurs, a committee comprising of :
+(ii) If a dispute occurs, a committee comprising:

 The championship manager